-Do musicians have to pay to create an account?
+Do artists/entertainment suppliers have to pay to create an account?

-You do not have to pay anything to create an account on Muso, it’s completely free!
+It's completely free to create a Muso account.
 This includes your Muso profile, calendar and access to booking tools.

 How does Muso make money?

-Muso charges a 15% commission ONLY for new gigs that are booked on Muso.
-We do not take commission if an artist has a pre-existing relationship with a venue that starts using Muso.
-So, if you’ve had the same gig at the same pub for years, we will not take commission, because Muso doesn’t have the right to,
+Muso charges a 15% commission for new gigs that are booked on Muso.
+We do not take commission if an artist has/is already played at an existing venue that starts using Muso.

 Muso has just been adopted by a venue that I play at, what does that change?

 It essentially changes nothing about the nature of the gig.
 We do not take commission on gigs that have a pre-existing relationship.
-We don’t have the right to.
-The only thing that changes is that your gig will now be managed through Muso, giving you access to automated invoicing, payment and booking tools.
+The only thing that changes is your booking will now be managed through Muso, giving you access to automated invoicing, payment and booking tools.

 How does Muso make live music easier?

-Muso is built to make the admin side of Muso easy.
-All your gigs are organised in one place, all the detail you need about the gig is there, including equipment and contact details.
-The fee is agreed upfront and locked in and payment is automated and arrives within 3 days of playing your gig.
-No more raising and chasing invoices.
+Muso is built to make the admin side of live music gig bookings easy.
+All your gigs are organised in one central place with all the event detail at your fingertips, including equipment and contact details.
+The gig offer is agreed upfront and locked in and payment is automated.
+No more generating invoices and chasing payment.

 How does payment work on Muso?

-Does Muso directly pay the musician or is it the venue owner?
+Does Muso directly pay the artist/supplier or is it the venue owner?

-The venue pays Muso, Muso pays the artist.
+The venue pays Muso, Muso pays the artist/supplier.
 This is done to ensure that the payment liability falls on Muso and guarantees payment for the artist.
-By doing this Muso incurs the financial risk on behalf of the artist to ensure the artist gets paid on time every time.
+By doing this Muso incurs the financial risk on behalf of the artist/supplier to ensure they gets paid on time every time.

 Is Muso secure?

-How much can a musician expect to get paid?
+How much can I expect to get paid?

 The minimum hourly fee on Muso is $75 per hour.
-Hirers cannot put budgets in for under that rate.
-However, we find that the average is around $100 per hour per musician.
-The average gig fee is $300.00 on Muso, which is usually for a 3 hour solo gig.
+Hirers cannot enter budgets into booking requests for less than that rate.
+We find however, that the average is approx $100 per hour for musicians.
+Average gig budgets on Muso are $300, usually for a 3 hour booking.

-Muso stores all of your payments on your profile.
-You can export your payment data in bulk during tax return season to keep an accurate track of your earnings for the year.
+Muso stores all of your payment information within your profile.
+You can export your payment data when preparing for tax time to keep an accurate track of your earnings for the year.
 If you have an ABN and are registered for GST, make sure to add these details to your profile when creating it to avoid withholding GST on payments made to you.

 What is the gig feed?

 The gig feed is Muso’s premium gig hub.
-All venues on Muso list gigs, these gigs appear on the gig feed - think of it like a newsfeed for gigs.
-Gigs are limited so we do not grant gig feed permission to all Musicians.
+When venues on Muso list their gigs and events they display on the Muso gig feed - think of it like a newsfeed for gigs.
+Gigs are limited so we do not grant gig feed permission to all Muso's.

 How do I get access to the gig feed?